 When providing geographical details of the confirmed case, we will continue to report using “areas”.
 In order to protect the privacy of the individual and family, the PHU does not provide details regarding the exact town or community of the confirmed case.
 Since many of the communities in the PHU region are very small, naming the exact community may violate the individual’s privacy and confidentiality.
 Unless there is a specific risk to the community in a broader sense, no further details will be provided.

 COVID-19 is circulating throughout the region.
 You cannot wait until a case is confirmed in your community to take action – at that point it is too late.
 We all need to act as though COVID-19 is circulating in our community.
-We are not immune to the pandemic nor to a second wave of COVID-19.
+We are not immune to the pandemic nor to another wave of COVID-19.

 For individuals of the Porcupine Health Unit region who were infectious, tested positive and are in isolation outside the area, very limited details will be provided on the case table as the case would pose no risk of transmission to the general public.
 They are included in the PHU case count as they are a permanent resident.